Repel

 Pros

-• Maximum-strength 98% DEET, 6 to 8 hours that holds up to heat and sweat, all five claims verified.
+- Maximum-strength 98% DEET, 6 to 8 hours that holds up to heat and sweat, all five claims verified.

-• The deep DEET evidence base behind it.
+- The deep DEET evidence base behind it.

 Cons

-• Pure DEET feels oily and melts plastics, lenses, and synthetics.
+- Pure DEET feels oily and melts plastics, lenses, and synthetics.

-• Overkill for casual use, and not for infants.
+- Overkill for casual use, and not for infants.

 The full review

 At 98.11% DEET this is about as much active as you can buy, and it sits at the top of our recommended maximum protection tier.
 The evidence is as definitive as repellent science gets, skin safety reads clean, and all 5 audited claims rate strong, so almost nothing drags it down.
-Our model puts complete protection at 6 to 8 hours for mosquitoes and a genuine 3 to 6 for ticks; the label's "up to 10 hours" counts reduced biting rather than bite-free time, and the real payoff of going this high is durability against sweat and rain.
+Our model puts complete protection at 6 to 8 hours for mosquitoes and a genuine 5 to 7 hours against ticks; the label's "up to 10 hours" counts reduced biting rather than bite-free time, and the real payoff of going this high is durability against sweat and rain.
 Transparency is unusually strong here because nearly all of the formula is quantified.
 Note this strength can damage plastics, leather, and synthetics, and it is overkill for casual use.

 Scorecard